Let’s get ready to rumble!

 Here at Solent, we compete against our local sporting rivals over at Bournemouth University.
 Solent University used to compete with our neighbours Southampton University down the road, (but our alumni will tell you that we kept beating them every time so now they play Portsmouth University and we play Bournemouth – we're sure Southampton University will say the opposite!).

-Here are some pictures from last years event to give you a feel for what to expect at Varsity:
+Here are some pictures from the 2017 event to give you a feel for what to expect at Varsity:

 Tasks for this week: